 Manage your account via a secure website on any computer or mobile device connected to the Internet or via the WageWorks EZ Receipts® app.

 You can contribute up to a maximum of $5,000 to your WageWorks Dependent Care FSA.
-Simply estimate your annual dependent care expenses and make your contributions carefully.
+It’s important to estimate your annual dependent care expenses and make your contributions carefully.
 Fortunately, your employer offers a grace period, which allows you to incur eligible expenses up to 2 ½ months after the plan year ends in order to maximize your FSA funds.
-At the end of the grace period, any unused Dependent Care FSA at plan year end is forfeited.
+At the end of the grace period, any unused Dependent Care FSA funds will be forfeited.

 How You Get It

 Ready to save?
 Sign up for a WageWorks Dependent Care FSA during your Annual Enrollment period.
 If you are newly eligible (e.g. new hire), contact the GM Benefits & Service Center today at 800-489-4646!

 Save Big with a WageWorks Dependent Care FSA